fmquaglia/code_happening_2012/ABOUT.md

-End of the World Hay Stanzas in Fire
+End of the World Hay Stanzas on Fire
 ====================================

 ## About the application